 HCD strives to reduce housing discrimination in all areas of housing.
 As a landlord, it is important for you to know about this program.
 You may find more information about housing and discrimination by clicking on Fair Housing Program.

 HCD is committed to provide services to accommodate the needs of persons with disabilities, including information on the availability of accessible units.
-If landlords have accessible rental units, they should consider listing their units with the HCD, ForRent.com and the National Accessible Housing Clearing House.
-HCD is neither affiliated with, nor endorses the National Accessible Housing Clearing House or ForRent.com.
-These agencies may have a fee to list units.
+If landlords have accessible rental units, they should consider listing their units with the HCD and ForRent.com.
+HCD is neither affiliated with, nor endorses ForRent.com.
+Online agencies may have a fee to list units.

 In June 2009, a law was passed which gives tenants new rights when their rental unit is being foreclosed on.

 Landlords, your rental property may qualify for valuable home improvements at no cost to you or your tenant, if your tenant qualifies according to SDG&E Energy Team guidelines.
 Learn more by visiting our Energy Savings for Low Income Families webpage.

 The U.S. Department of Housing and Urban Development (HUD) website provides tips for renters and landlords.

 Need information about your legal rights?
 The California Department of Consumer Affairs has a Guide to Residential Tenants' and Landlords' Rights and Responsibilities.

 Do you have questions regarding our programs for landlords?
 You may find an answer on our Frequently Asked Questions page.

 |If you suspect a Section 8 participant is violating any program rules, you may contact our Program Review staff at (858) 694-4832 to discuss the suspected fraud, or send an e-mail to HCD.ProgramReview@sdcounty.ca.gov.
 All information will be kept confidential.|